DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-12 Level Design Going Forward.md

 - Gameplay gardens should be made FIRST so that we can get a solid understanding of how we want the game to play
 - Then we will implement the ideas from our gameplay gardens into the actual game.

+Once you want to actually make a level, you just stitch a few of these gameplay gardens together.

+# Non